Placemaking in Downtown Richmond, VA | Venture Richmond

 RVA Bike Racks in Downtown Richmond

-In partnership with Sports Backers’ Bike Walk RVA program, we have purchased and installed 12 high-capacity bike racks throughout downtown Richmond.
+In partnership with Sports Backers’ Bike Walk RVA program, in 2019 we purchased and installed 12 high-capacity bike racks throughout Downtown Richmond.

 Locations include: